ManueleDentello/OAuth2-server/README.md

 ```bash
 CONNECTSTRING = mongodb://127.0.0.1:1234/dbname
 ```
-Keep in mind that writing "localhost" will not work for some reason.
+Keep in mind that writing "localhost" instead of 127.0.0.1 will not work for some reason.

 [back](#top)